-- Summary of costs by cost categories; - Timesheets or personnel hours report; - Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - UCC filing proof for equipment acquired with project funds by for-profit recipients and subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some subrecipients; and - Other items as required by DOE.
+- Summary of costs by cost categories; - Timesheets or personnel hours report; - Invoices/receipts for all travel, equipment, supplies, contractual, and other costs; - UCC filing proof for equipment acquired with project funds by for-profit recipients and subrecipients; - Explanation of cost share for invoicing period; - Analogous information for some subrecipients; and xi.

-xi.
 Prohibition Related to Foreign Government-Sponsored Talent Recruitment Programs a.
+Prohibition

+Other items as required by DOE.

-Prohibition project are participating in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk.
+Persons participating in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk are prohibited from participating in projects selected for federal funding under this FOA.
+Should an award result from this FOA, the recipient must exercise ongoing due diligence to reasonably ensure that no individuals participating on the DOE-funded project are participating in a Foreign Government-Sponsored Talent Recruitment Program of a Foreign Country of Risk.
 Consequences for violations of this prohibition will be determined according to applicable law, regulations, and policy.
 Further, the recipient must notify DOE within five (5) business days upon learning that an individual on the project team is or is believed to be participating in a foreign government talent recruitment program of a foreign country of risk.
 DOE may modify and add requirements related to this prohibition to the extent required by law.